aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/flatten-pdf/_index.md

 lastmod: 2023-02-14
 ---

 PDF (Portable Document Format) is a popular file format widely used for exchanging and storing digital documents.
 This versatile format allows you to create complex documents with various elements including text, images, forms, and more.
-However, in certain situations, it may be necessary to "flatten" a PDF document, which means converting it into a static, non-interactive file that can be easily shared, printed, or archived.
+However, in certain situations, it may be necessary to flatten a PDF document, which means converting it into a static, non-interactive file that can be easily shared, printed, or archived.
 This article will explain what it means to flatten a PDF and how to do it using Aspose.HTML for .NET library.

 ## **What Does it Mean to Flatten a PDF?**